Wausau Center: Redevelopment

 On February 4, 2020, the mall was sold to Wausau Opportunity Zone, Inc. (WOZ).
 The acquisition does not include HOM Furniture or the two parking ramps.
 It was planned for demolition sometime in 2021 to make way for a multimillion-dollar redevelopment, which will include residential and retail areas, office space, restaurants, entertainment, and green spaces.
 The mall closed permanently in April 2021.
 Demolition began on May 17, 2021.
 It took up to eight weeks for construction crews to remove the buildings and foundations, with HOM Furniture, the two parking ramps, and the JCPenney building remaining.
 The JCPenney building will temporarily remain in place due to its location above the west parking ramp but is planned to be removed later.

+In 2024, construction began on the redevelopment project for the former mall.
+The majority of the redevelopment project for the former mall was completed by 2026.